Introduction

 Chichen Itza and Tulum are two important Mayan cities located in the Yucatan Peninsula of Mexico.
 Both of these cities offer a wealth of archaeological and cultural wonders.
 But, they also offer a range of wildlife that can be observed while visiting these amazing sites.

-In this article, we’ll review some of the animals and plants that are native to these two cities and discuss the differences between them.
+In this article, we’ll analyze some of the animals and plants that are native to these two cities and discuss the differences between them.

 Overview of Chichen Itza and Tulum